kelvinc123/kelvinc123/README.md

 Data Scientist and Software Engineer
 ------------------------------------

-* 🌍  I'm based in Seattle, Washington
+* 🌍  I'm based in California
 * ✉️  You can contact me at [kelvinchristian277@gmail.com](mailto:kelvinchristian277@gmail.com)

 <br>